 In response to the current pandemic, we have suspended all travel-related activity.
-As a result, the contents of this page may not be accurate.
+As a result, the contents of this page may not be up to date.
 Please consult our COVID-19: Info update page for the latest from us on public gatherings and event cancellations, as well as related government measures and community support.

 Connecting Canadian artists to the world